 You may be unsure what to do at this moment.
 You’re reading everything you can online, watching videos and trying to remember what your veterinarian said the last time you spoke.
 You feel like you need just a bit of guidance, but you’re not quite ready for euthanasia (or you need someone to tell you if you should be!).

 This is why we started our Teleadvice service, to help give you some guidance and support when all you can think about is “what should I do?”.

-Our Teleadvice service is $100 and for about 30 minutes, we will chat via phone or Skype, whichever you prefer.
+Our Teleadvice service is $100 and for about 30 minutes, we will chat via phone or Zoom, whichever you prefer.
 We will go over many different ways Quality of Life can be addressed, including:

 Should I take my pet to the veterinary clinic or emergency clinic?